-In Phase 3 clinical development for the treatment of DME, macular edema following BRVO, and mCNV, in collaboration with Bayer HealthCare.
-As described below, EYLEA is also being studied in combination with an antibody to Platelet Derived Growth Factor Receptor Beta (PDGFR-beta).
+In Phase 3 clinical development for the treatment of wet AMD (Asia) and DME in collaboration with Bayer HealthCare.
+As described below, EYLEA is also being studied in combination with (i) an antibody to Platelet Derived Growth Factor Receptor Beta (PDGFR-beta), and (ii) an antibody to angiopoietin-2 (Ang2).